andybala/curiousily.github.com/_posts/2017-12-09-deep-reinforcement-learning-for-hackers-part-1.markdown

     return State(grid=new_grid, car_pos=p), reward, is_done
 ```

-In our case, one episode is starting from the initial state and crashing into a Zombie or eating the ice cream.
+In our case, *one episode* is starting from the initial state and crashing into a Zombie or eating the ice cream.

 # Learning to drive

 Ok, it is time to implement the Q-learning algorithm and get the ice cream.
-We have a really small state space, only 4 states.
+We have a really small state space, only *4 states*.
 This allows us to keep things simple and store the computed Q values in a table.
 Let's start with some constants:

 ```python